metrorailings/OwlBlog/content/posts/2022-week-12-predictions.md

 We'll see whether this theory I have about streaks and extended road trips carries any weight.
 Lord knows it's hard enough for me to side with the Browns here.
 The Buccaneers have so much more reason to win this game - not only is their defense solid at limiting opposing rushers, but Tampa Bay's offense seems to have turned a new leaf over in Germany.
 Yet...the fact that the Browns have lost twice on their recent road trip gives them all the motivation here to cover the spread and perhaps even stun the Buccaneers in an upset.

 Let's remember Tampa Bay has yet to prove itself in consecutive games this season.
 And their great outing in Germany was helped by field conditions - it took a couple quarters for Seattle to actually adjust to a turf that was specifically fabricated to facilitate soccer games.
-The Buccaneers didn't have that problem, I suspect because Brady had past experience preparing for such messy turf.
+The Buccaneers didn't have that problem, I suspect because Brady had past experience preparing for this type of turf back when the Patriots played a game in Mexico.

+So considering all that, one can reasonably ask whether the Buccaneers have shed all their ugly warts from earlier in the season.
+This game will go a really long way to answering that question.

+***